 This setting will take effect where Page URLs are displayed.
 If 'show the protocol + domain' is enabled, pages will display 'https://foo.com', and if 'show the path' is enabled, URLs will display their path component: '/foo/bar.html'.
 The suggested setting is 'path' unless you have a multi-domain configuration.

 A session is defined as a set of activity by a user within a half hour block.
 If a user performs an action after half an hour has elapsed since their previous one, a new session will be recorded.

 If a user is active (clicking around your website) for hours, it will count as one session.
 Unless they became inactive (did not engage with your website) by longer than 30 minutes.
 After 31 minutes of inactivity, if they've re-engaged with your website again, it will be counted as new session.

-If a user is not logged into your site/app, Pulse identifies them by using GUID (global unique identifier).
+If a user is not logged into your site/app, Real User Monitoring identifies them by using GUID (global unique identifier).
 We define these as anonymous users.
 These are users who do not have a user account for your site/app.
 You can choose to include these users in tables when there is an 'Include anonymous users' checkbox on the upper left corner.
-Alternatively, you can include anonymous users by default in these tables by changing your Pulse settings.
+Alternatively, you can include anonymous users by default in these tables by changing your Real User Monitoring settings.

 Site Health Score